Air Fryer Sweet Potato Fries

-- In mortar and pestle or spice grinder, grind together coriander, fennel, oregano, and Aleppo pepper.
+- In mortar and pestle or spice grinder, grind together coriander, fennel, oregano, and Aleppo pepper (or cayenne).
 Mix in salt.
 (This makes enough for several batches of sweet potatoes, so you'll need a small jar to store the extra.)

-- Preheat the Air Fryer to 350F while you put the cut fried in a bowl and toss with olive oil, and then with the seasoning mix.
+- Preheat the Air Fryer to 350F while you put the cut fries in a bowl and toss with olive oil, and then with the seasoning mix.

 - When the preheating is done, add fries to the basket of the Air Fryer, set time for 27 minutes, and push start.
 Cook the fries 15 minutes.